Featured Image: Todd the Hiker standing beneath Star Gap Arch. Photo credit, Leah Nystrom

 Finding Your Way: Difficulty navigating is a concern.
 Even though many of the unofficial trails are well traveled, especially in the first half-mile or so, there are no signs, trail blazes, or navigational aids of any sort.
 As you get further off-the-beaten-path, these trails can be quite overgrown and difficult to follow.
 There are also many side trails that can cause confusion finding your route.
 A good map is essential.
 The USGS 7.5 minute topographic maps are helpful for understanding the terrain, but generally do not show even the official trails.
-The outrageGIS maps are the best I have found for actually exploring the area, showing even the smallest unofficial side trails, the best views, and all the established campsites.
+The outrageGIS Red River Gorge Bakpaking Map is the best I have found for actually exploring the area, showing even the smallest unofficial side trails, the best views, and all the established campsites.
 Goodpaster’s book is a great companion to these maps, providing detailed descriptions of the unofficial trails with GPS coordinates, elevation charts, trail ratings, and more.
 With some experience in wilderness navigation and these two resources, you should have no problem finding your way around the backcountry trails of Red River Gorge.

 Backcountry Camping: Most of the unofficial trails can be explored on day hikes, but there is nothing like the serenity you can find while backcountry camping in Red River Gorge!
 Watching a sunset while eating dinner perched on a rock outcropping overlooking the valley below or listening to the call of a whip-poor-will while gazing up at a blanket of stars on a clear summer night are just a couple of things you won’t get to experience on a day hike.
 If you plan to do any backcountry camping in the gorge, there are a few things you need to be aware of: